amoghpj/amoghpj.github.io/_posts/2018-03-04-mandelbrot-set.md

 # Background

-The Mandelbrot set can be visualized by coloring the values of a complex parameter $c$ by the number of iterations needed for the map $z_{t+1}=z_{t}^n + c$ to converge to a specified cutoff.
-The idea is to find how long, i.e. how many iterations it takes to achieve $z_{t+1}=z_{t}=z^*$, which I would like to think of as a steady state for the function.
+The Mandelbrot set can be visualized by coloring the values of a complex parameter $c$ by the number of iterations needed for the map $$z_{t+1}=z_{t}^n + c$$ to converge to a specified cutoff.
+The idea is to find how long, i.e. how many iterations it takes to achieve $$z_{t+1}=z_{t}=z^*$$, which I would like to think of as a steady state for the function.
 I am not quite sure what the intuition behind plotting the number of iterations is though.

 # Method

 For the code below, I used the cutoff of 2.0, and the maximum number of iterations for each value of $c$ as 100.
-I was curious to see how it would behave for non-integer exponents, so I decided to generate the Mandelbrot sets for $n=[0.5,2.725]$ in steps of 0.025.
+I was curious to see how it would behave for non-integer exponents, so I decided to generate the Mandelbrot sets for $$n=[0.5,2.725]$$ in steps of 0.025.

     import numpy as np
     import matplotlib.pyplot as plt